jamie33o/history-of-michael-collins/README.md

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
-Details can be found in Unfixed Bugs
+Website behaved as expected with the exception of some images been to large at 320px.

 Website was also opened on the following devices and no responsive issues were seen: